 The eastern outskirts of Edinburgh is known as East Lothian.

-Including Muirfield ( perhaps the most coveted tee time in Scottish golf) on your tour, requires some meticulous planning.
+Adding Muirfield (perhaps the most coveted tee time in Scottish golf) onto your tour, requires some meticulous planning.
 The good news is Links Golf Ireland can secure guaranteed times there.
 It is important to note that the maximum handicap for Muirfield is 18 so perhaps this is the incentive you might need to sharpen the game before the trip.

 There are many other amazing courses to consider for this Edinburgh focused trip and like most Scottish golf destinations it can be easily combined with another region;

 There are several other hidden gems to consider and some of the above have multiple courses.
 Edinburgh, is also just 75 minutes from St. Andrews.
 Allow Links Golf Ireland do the planning and trip management on your behalf.

 Arrive into Edinburgh (or Glasgow) Airport where you driver will be waiting or collect your rental car.
 Take the day to explore Edinburgh city or tour east through some of Scotland's finest neighbourhoods to the seaside town of North Berwick where you will base for the next 5 nights.

 Formed in 1856 and tweaked along the way by none-other than Old Tom Morris, Ben Sayers and James Braid, this links course on a narrow strip of land is a lovely introduction to links golf in this region.